 Some common symptoms of Pott’s disease are back pain, fever, weight loss, loss of appetite, night sweats, imbalance, clumsiness, anorexia, and even paralysis.
 Patients with tubercular spondylitis experience acute back pain, which can cause tingling, numbness or weakness in the legs.
 Pain in the spine leads to weakened muscles and causes the sufferer to sit and walk in a rigid and upright manner.

 Spinal tuberculosis can be diagnosed using several ways.
-After experiencing any of the symptom, consult a doctor immediately.
+After experiencing any of the symptoms, consult a doctor immediately.
 The doctor will examine the motion range in your spine.
-A number of neurological tests will be conducted and your complete medical history will be assessed to know the reason behind developing TB infection.
+Several neurological tests will be conducted and your complete medical history will be assessed to know the reason behind developing TB infection.
 To confirm the prevalence of tuberculosis, your blood tests or X-rays can be taken.
 Magnetic resonance images (MRIs) and bone scans are necessary, sometimes.

-The treatment course for each patient depends on various factors such as patient’s age, severity of the back pain and response to other treatments.
+The treatment course for each patient depends on various factors such as the patient’s age, the severity of the back pain and response to other treatments.
 With proper medications, the patient is prescribed full bed rest to take vitamin supplements and restrict much of physical labour.
 For quick recovery, patients are advised to do spinal exercises and sometimes, a back brace is necessary.
-If the damage becomes severe, the doctors advise a surgery.
-Back surgery is the last resort and usually, patients do not require it.
+If the damage becomes severe, the doctors recommend surgery.
+Back surgery is the last resort, and usually, patients do not require it.

 How to prevent Spinal Tuberculosis?

 Judging the symptoms initially and controlling the spread of tuberculosis infection may prevent the occurrence of tubercular spondylitis and arthritis.
-Patients with a positive tuberculin sensitivity test, but not with active tuberculosis may minimise the risk of spreading TB infection by adhering to proper routine of taking anti-TB medicines.
+Patients with a positive tuberculin sensitivity test, but not with active tuberculosis may minimize the risk of spreading TB infection by adhering to the proper routine of taking anti-TB medicines.